-On a crossdraft booth, the intake filters are inserted into filter racks located in the filter wall and in the filter door at the front of the booth.
+On a crossdraft booth, the intake filters are inserted into the filter racks of the intake chamber.

 Insert intake filters into the filter racks so that the tacky side of the filter is toward the air-leaving side of the booth.